 The brand strategy is an obligatory element not only for new-born brands but also for the ones that need to revise their presence or adjust the messages and the general direction.
 And yes, a decent brand strategy will cost you a decent amount of money.
 The reason?
-Usually it is a one-time effort or at least a good strategy will serve you for a really long time.
+Usually, it is a one-time effort or at least a good strategy will serve you for a really long time.
 And you don’t want to fall from the start, right?!
-The elements of a brand strategy may vary depending on the clients, market or the specific business.
+The elements of a brand strategy may vary depending on the clients, market, or the specific business.
 However, the core includes the following elements:

 The niche, the solution this brand is offering, opportunities and threats, differentiation

-Who are the buyer personas to know how to connect with them properly, what pain points our brand is dealing with
+Who are the buyer personas to know how to connect with them properly, and what pain points our brand is dealing with

 Brand personality is just like the personality of human beings.
 It is certain emotional or personal qualities that we associate with a particular brand.
 It consists of: